AbdouDz09/foxmc/README.md

 * Treewars

  ## Why is it here?
-to let people/devs how the beta version of FoxMC worked.
+to let people/devs know how the beta version of FoxMC worked.